qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 .. _gpu-examples:

-How to select classical hardware devices for circuit execution?
+How to select a classical hardware device for circuit execution?
 ----------------------------------------------------------------

 Qibo supports execution on different classical hardware configurations including CPU with